getsentry/sentry-python/CONTRIBUTING.md

 On macOS, we recommend using `brew` to install Python.
 For Windows, we recommend an official [python.org](https://www.python.org/downloads/) release.

-### Fork the Repo
+### Fork and Clone the Repo

 Before you can contribute, you will need to [fork the `sentry-python` repository](https://github.com/getsentry/sentry-python/fork).
 Then, clone the forked repository to your local development environment.

 ### Create a Virtual Environment